benjaminion/upgrading-ethereum-book/src/book.md

 To verify a signature we need to know the public key of the validator that signed it.
 Every validator's public key is stored in the beacon state and can be simply looked up via the validator's index which, by design, is always available by some means whenever it's required.

-Signature verification can be treated as a black-box: we send the message, the public key, and the signature to the verifier; if after some cryptographic magic the signature matches the public key and the message then we declare it valid.
+Signature verification can be treated as a black-box: we send the message, the public key, and the signature to the verifier; if after some cryptographic magic the signature matches both the public key and the message then we declare it valid.
 Otherwise, either the signature is corrupt, the incorrect secret key was used, or the message is not what was signed.

 More formally, signatures are verified using elliptic curve pairings.